 - Cyclic: When a data exhibit fluctuates, a cycle occurs.
 But unlike seasonal, it is not of a fixed frequency.

-Power BI provides two versions of exponential smoothing, one for seasonal data (ETS AAA), and one for non-seasonal data (ETS AAN) Power BI uses the appropriate model automatically when you start a forecast for your line chart, based on an analysis of the historical data.
+Power BI provides two versions of exponential smoothing, one for seasonal data (ETS AAA) and one for non-seasonal data (ETS AAN).
+Additive trend Power BI uses the appropriate model automatically when you start a forecast for your sales data line chart based on an analysis of the historical data.

 Creating the line graph :

-For Forecasting, go to the analytics pane we can see a Forecast option.
-Let’s click on Add, set the forecast length to 6 Years with a 95% Confidence Interval, and click Apply.
-You’ll notice now that we have a forecast line after our data ends and the shaded grey area being our confidence interval.
+For forecasting, go to the analytics pane and find the Forecast option.
+Now, click on Add, set the forecast length to 6 Years with a 95% Confidence Interval, and click Apply.
+You’ll notice now that we have a forecast line after our data ends, and the shaded grey area is our confidence interval.